datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 (for example, everything inside of ``code/``, and the ``README.md`` file in the root of the dataset) to be saved in Git instead of git-annex.
 This was the reason why the ``README.md`` in the root of the dataset was easily modifiable.
+See the :find-out-more:`on an alternative approach <fom-save-to-git>` that can achieve the same result.

 .. index::
    pair: save; DataLad command
    pair: save file content directly in Git (no annex); with DataLad
-.. find-out-more:: Saving contents with Git regardless of configuration with --to-git
+.. find-out-more:: Saving contents to Git regardless of configuration
+   :name: fom-save-to-git
+   :float: tb

    The ``yoda`` procedure in ``midterm_project`` applied a different configuration